Remarks on Serre's modularity conjecture: Final Remarks

 \subsection{Stronger versions of Kisin's results}

-According to the experts' opinion, the modularity lifting result of [Ki06c] should soon be improved, in particular it is expected that a proof of a stronger version without condition (4) should be given in the near future.
+According to some experts' opinion, the modularity lifting result of [Ki4] could be improved, in particular it is expected that a proof of a stronger version without condition (T) should be given in the near future.
 It is an easy exercise to see that assuming that such a strong modularity lifting result holds our proof can be simplified, in particular the iterated killing ramification process in section 4.
 Also, the reduction to weights $k=2$ and $4$ at the beginning of section 5 can be obtained automatically by just switching to characteristic $3$. \\